ScaleBio/ScaleMethyl/docs/genomes.md

 ```

 ## Annotation
-All annotated transcripts in the provided _GTF_ file are included in the analysis (i.e. in the output methylation matrices).
-Genomes are binned into 50kb bins for that are used to create binned methylation matrices.
-To use bed files with different binning, pass to _genomeTiles_ in the `genome.json`
+All genomic non-overlapping bins (default 50kb) in the provided _genomeTiles_ bed file are used as features for methylation matrices.
+To use bed files with different sized bins, pass to _genomeTiles_ in the `genome.json`

 ## Pre-built genomes
 Pre-build reference genome for human is available for download: